 Newsletter- 30th Week of Ordinary Time

-In addition, on Sunday 6th November, at 2 pm we shall have the yearly Blessing of Graves.
-I invite you to come to Grantham cemetery as we bless the Catholic graves that afternoon.
-We will offer a simple liturgy of prayer and blessing with holy water of all our Catholic graves in our local cometary.
+On Sunday afternoon, 12th November at 2 pm, I invite you to join me at Grantham cemetery for the yearly Blessing of Graves.
+This will be a simple liturgy of prayer and blessing with holy water of all our Catholic graves.
+A chance too to pray for the repose of the souls of family members and friends buried in the cemetery grounds.
 Please meet at the stone archway as you enter the main cemetery gates.

 Your parish priest and friend,